 Ha Giang province is about 300km away from Hanoi from the north.
-The total acreage covers an area of 7945.8 square kilometers containing 10 districts with Ha Giang City as its capital.
+The total acreage covers an area of 7945.8 square kilometres containing 10 districts with Ha Giang City as its capital.
 The weather is divided into 2 seasons: dry and rainy.
-The higher locations have colder climate with the distinctions of a mountainous area.
+The higher locations have a colder climate with the distinctions of a mountainous area.
 The best time to visit Ha Giang should be and around and after Lunar New Year when a lot of festivals take place and you can witness the special cultural trails of Ha Giang ethnic minorities.
-From September to November is a lovely time for your trip because in this time Ha Giang is blooming in the romantic pink and white color of Tam Giac Mach flower fields.
-Despite the fact that pictures look good when taking in summer, travelers should avoid visiting Ha Giang in this time.
+From September to November is a lovely time for your trip because at this time Ha Giang is blooming in the romantic pink and white colour of Tam Giac Mach flower fields.
+Despite the fact that pictures look good when taking in summer, travellers should avoid visiting Ha Giang at this time.
 Sudden rains would happen unexpectedly and cause damages to the roads.
 Floods come after heavy rains and it’s too dangerous if you travel to Ha Giang by motorbike.

 If you start from Hanoi, the first destination would be Ha Giang city.
-In the center of Ha Giang, you can visit destinations like Fairy Stream, Ha Phuong Water park, Cam son Mountain, Tha, Tuy, Tien Thang villages….
-When visiting Ha Giang city, don’t forget to get a taste of Ha Giang specialties such as egg roll cake, wines, and many more…
+In the centre of Ha Giang, you can visit destinations like Fairy Stream, Ha Phuong Water park, Cam son Mountain, Tha, Tuy, Tien Thang villages… When visiting Ha Giang city, don’t forget to get a taste of Ha Giang specialities such as egg roll cake, wines, and many more…

-Lung Cu is the farthest commune in the north of Vietnam, about 24 kilometers away from Dong Van town.
-Lung Cu flagpole was built in Ly Thuong Kiet time, remade under French colony and renovated several times until it has its look today.
+Lung Cu is the farthest commune in the north of Vietnam, about 24 kilometres away from Dong Van town.
+Lung Cu flagpole was built-in Ly Thuong Kiet time, remade under French colony and renovated several times until it has its look today.
 The path to the flagpole has 839 stone steps of stairs and is a challenge to and anyone who wants to conquer the northernmost flagpole of Vietnam.
 And those who succeed are paid with the spectacular view on the top.

 There are not many provinces of Vietnam where everywhere could be a sightseeing point or a tourist site.
-Ha Giang is one of those and anyone visit the place wants to return again and again.
-With spectacular landscape and important cultural values, Ha Giang is becoming a symbolic destination which can represent Vietnam as a country of nature beauties and ethnic tradition.
+Ha Giang is one of those and anyone visits the place wants to return again and again.
+With spectacular landscape and important cultural values, Ha Giang is becoming a symbolic destination which can represent Vietnam as a country of natural beauties and ethnic tradition.